TayChris92/ChatRoomApp/README.md

 - Chat bubbles are given randomly generated color.

 <b>Multithreading</b>
-- Clients are given their own server thread when connected.
+- Clients are each given their own server thread when connected.
 - Server provides functions which allow for broadcasting of client data including:
   - Client List
   - Messages